Under Secretary of Defense Ellen Lord statement on misleading cybersecurity certification information

 How will CMMC work?

 DoD will require CMMC certification prior to any company/business/contractor winning a DoD contract.
-DoD delivered CMMC 1.0 standards to a new non-profit governing organization, the Accreditation Body (AB).
+DoD delivered CMMC 1.0 standards (later updated to version 1.02) to a new non-profit governing organization, the Accreditation Body (AB).
 The AB will certify third-party inspectors who will then certify companies/businesses/contractors against the different CMMC standards/levels.
 Third-party inspectors will provide companies’/businesses’/contractors’ certification levels to the AB for tracking and provision to the DoD.
 The AB will not make CMMC certification levels publicly available.

 For more information on the AB, please visit their website: CMMCAB.org/